Before you start..

 You are standing in the room asking him about every angle he’s cutting and how long the nails last and you start telling him halfway through you want custom angled design cuts and patterns in the floor, how long do you think it will take him to finish the floor compared to if you were not there?

-Your social media manager should request up front everything they need, once they have and you have submitted it all, they should be able to get to work without bothering you/you bothering them.
+Your social media manager should request up front everything they need, once they have and you have submitted it all, they should be able to get to work without bothering you.
 Remember the whole point of this relationship is to have someone manage this process for you so you can get more time to manage your business/enjoy the fruits of your labor and investment 😉

 Some managers just require peace and to be left to their process, in these cases give them everything they need, a list of your input and preferences if you have any, send them any sign in details and passwords you have and let them work their magic.